Ho Tzu Nyen: The Critical Dictionary of Southeast Asia

-In 2012, Ho would stage the theatre piece, Song of the Brokenhearted Tiger, at the Esplanade, Singapore, done under the collective 3 Tigers.
-Featuring four musicians and a traditional Malay dancer, the performance depicts a narrative of the Malayan tigers that once roamed Singapore, but which became extinct with the coming of the British.
+Since 2012, Ho has developed The Critical Dictionary of Southeast Asia, an overarching conceptual and research framework asking what constitutes Southeast Asia when the region has historically shared no single language, religion or political system.
+Organised around evolving alphabetic entries, it has generated works across film, theatre, installation, virtual reality, writing and digital media.

+A recurring motif is the tiger, approached as an animal, mythological figure and historical metaphor.
+Ho first developed it through Song of the Brokenhearted Tiger (2012), a theatrical and musical performance presented at the Esplanade in Singapore.
 In 2014, Ho produced a sequel, Ten Thousand Tigers, which would further lead to several video installations, lectures, and texts that further developed his examination of the Malayan tiger and their various manifestations.
 Such would include 2 or 3 Tigers (2015), presented at the Haus der Kulturen der Welt, Berlin, Germany, and its later, expanded version, One or Several Tigers (2017), which incorporates aspects and props of the theatre piece.
 2 or 3 Tigers was exhibited at SUNSHOWER: Contemporary Art from Southeast Asia 1980s to Now Exhibition (2017), the largest exhibition of contemporary Southeast Asian art in Japan to date.

 In 2017 at the Asia Art Archive, Hong Kong, Ho launched the formal manifestation of The Critical Dictionary of Southeast Asia (CDOSEA), five years after the project's inception in 2012.
 An interactive online platform and algorithmically composed “infinite film”, it plays with the idea of a continuous stream of audiovisual material that is constantly updated by multiple and unknown authors.
 CDOSEA serves as the overarching framework for Ho's recent projects, including Ten Thousand Tigers (2014), 2 or 3 Tigers (2016), and One or Several Tigers (2017) which find their place in the dictionary under "T", as well as The Name (2015) and The Nameless (2015), which are listed under "G" for "Gene Z. Hanrahan" and "Ghost".
 Other CDOSEA projects include R for Resonance (2019), a virtual reality work examining the gong in Southeast Asia, an instrument connecting societies and individuals through ritual music, embodying a sacred cosmology.

+Other works arising from the dictionary include The Name (2015–17), associated with “G for Ghost(writers).”
+It centres on Gene Z. Hanrahan, the ambiguous author and editor of books with divergent ideological positions, including a history of the Malayan Communist Party.
+The uncertainty surrounding Hanrahan’s identity becomes a means of examining authorship and historical authority.